 The WikiLeaks founder earlier this week avoided being extradited to the U.S. where he is wanted on charges of violating the Espionage Act.

 Assange’s lawyers have said he faces up to 175 years in jail if convicted of charges in the U.S.

 Former Rep. Dana Rohrabacher discussed some kind of pardon if Julian Assange would play ball about Russian ties, Assange's lawyer said in a courtroom statement.

 A new Justice Department indictment accuses Assange of recruiting hackers at conferences to provide WikiLeaks with classified information.

-The former Army intelligence analyst faces a new subpoena to testify before a grand jury about her contacts with WikiLeaks.
+The former Army intelligence analyst had been in custody since May after refusing to testify before a grand jury about her ties to WikiLeaks.

 The Army whistleblower is still scheduled to appear in court Friday regarding her refusal to testify in the WikiLeaks investigation.